 households and deepening financial inclusion.
 Of course, there is a long way to go.

 4. The Insolvency and Bankruptcy Code, 2015 — introduced in the Lok Sabha on December 21, 2015, and passed by both Houses of Parliament in May 2016.

-The first insolvency resolution order was passed in the case of Synergies-Dooray Automotive Ltd on 14 August 2017.
+order was passed in the case of Synergies-Dooray Automotive Ltd on 14 August 2017.
 There are many glitches and most cases are taking much longer than what they should but no one can deny this is a very aggressive insolvency law, sending corporate defaulters scurrying for cover.

 5. The postal department to set up its own payment bank.
 (Budget 2015-16)

 Not too many are aware what the India Post Payments Bank is up to.
 After a two-centre pilot project which ran for 19 months, the bank was formally launched in September.
 It wants to use 155,015 post offices as access points and 300,000 postal service workers to doorstep banking services.
 Let’s wait and watch.